 Enter: blogging units.
 Since blogging was my primary job at Overthink Group, it made the most sense to think of everything in terms of blog posts.
 The problem is that not all blog posts are created equal.
 It doesn’t take nearly as much time or effort to write 300 words about a topic as it does to write 3,000.

-Setting a quota based on the number of posts you write only makes sense if every blog post your write is roughly the same length, and requires roughly the same amount of research.
+Setting a quota based on the number of posts you write only makes sense if every blog post you write is roughly the same length, and requires roughly the same amount of research.

-So Overthink cofounder Laura Kranz invented “blogging units,” a goofy term for a 500–1,000 word piece of content.
+So Overthink cofounder Adrien Converse invented “blogging units,” a goofy term for a 500–1,000 word piece of content.
 Every day, I’d aim to complete two blogging units, whether that was two short posts, one big post, or something else.
 It sounds silly, but measuring everything in blogging units did two things for me:

 - It quantified each piece of writing.